 The NHS list the following health benefits of a good night's sleep:

-- It can help you to remain at a healthy weight.
+- Helps you to maintain a healthy weight.

-- It boosts your mental well-being – a lack of sleep can lead to depression.
+- Boosts your mental well-being - a lack of sleep can lead to depression.

 Personal Alarm Information